PowerShell/PSScriptAnalyzer/README.md

 =================

 You can suppress a rule by decorating a script/function or script/function parameter with .NET's [SuppressMessageAttribute](https://msdn.microsoft.com/en-us/library/system.diagnostics.codeanalysis.suppressmessageattribute.aspx).
 `SuppressMessageAttribute`'s constructor takes two parameters: a category and a check ID.
 Set the `categoryID` parameter to the name of the rule you want to suppress and set the `checkID` parameter to a null or empty string.
-You can optionally add a third named parameter with a justification for suppressing the message.
+You can optionally add a third named parameter with a justification for suppressing the message:

 ``` PowerShell
 function SuppressMe()